Nathen-Smith/blog/posts/interdependent-success-where-independent-fails.md

 - _Similance_: the need to imitate or emulate others, to agree and believe
 - _Affiliation_: the need to form friendships and associations
 - _Nurturance_: the need to nourish, aid, or protect another
-- _Succorance_: the need to seek aid, projection, or sympathy and to be dependent -_Avoidance of blame_: the need to avoid blame, ostracism, or punishment by inhibiting unconventional impulses and to be well behaved and obey the law
+- _Succorance_: the need to seek aid, projection, or sympathy and to be dependent
+- _Avoidance of Blame_: the need to avoid blame, ostracism, or punishment by inhibiting unconventional impulses and to be well behaved and obey the law
 - _Abasement_: the need to comply and accept punishment or self-deprecation

 In an interdependent culture, most of these motives are experienced as positive and desirable.
 However, in an independent culture, the motivations of _similance_ and _succorance_ are viewed as unfavorable since they defy the cultural need for independence–thus giving rise to _abasement_.